emmajanedrews/base-template/_posts/2017-07-26-are-you-ready-to-get-rid-of-your-mortgage-insurance.md

 If you take out an FHA loan, your ability to remove mortgage insurance is predicated on the down payment amount.
 If you put more than 10% down, you are only required to pay mortgage insurance for 11 years.
 If you put less than 10% down, **then you have to pay mortgage insurance for the entire life of the loan.** So, keep that in mind if you are considering an FHA.

 Conventional loans carry private mortgage insurance, or PMI.
 Most people think that once they get to 80% loan to value, the mortgage insurance falls off.
 That’s not exactly true.
-The rule states that if you pay mortgage insurance, it automatically falls off at 78% loan to value, but you can request to remove it at 80% LTV.
+The rule states that if you pay mortgage insurance, it automatically falls off at 78% loan to value—but you can request to remove it at 80% LTV.
 Contact your loan servicer once you reach 80% and ask to get that PMI removed.

 {% include pullquote.html %}